Tiny Habits, Big Changes: the Power of Small Steps

 Understanding the processes, overcoming obstacles, and focusing on long-term maintenance is essential for successful habit formation.

-Processes And Mechanisms of Forming New Habits
+Processes and Mechanisms of Forming New Habits

 Overcoming Obstacles in Habit Formation